-The bill amends the zoning protest process for cities and towns in Wyoming, specifically addressing the criteria under which a protest against changes in regulations, restrictions, or district boundaries can be deemed effective.
-It stipulates that a protest must be signed by more than one owner who can demonstrate a concrete and particularized harm and who either owns thirty-three percent (33%) or more of the area of the lots included in the proposed change or comprises thirty-three percent (33%) or more of the owners immediately adjacent within a distance of three hundred (300) feet.
-The bill also changes the requirement for the governing body’s approval from an affirmative vote of three-fourths (3/4) to two-thirds (2/3) of all members.
+This bill amends the zoning protest process for cities and towns in Wyoming, specifically addressing the criteria under which a protest against changes in zoning regulations can be deemed effective.
+The new language specifies that a protest must be signed by more than one owner who can demonstrate a concrete and particularized harm and who either owns thirty-three percent (33%) or more of the area of the lots included in the proposed change or comprises thirty-three percent (33%) or more of the owners immediately adjacent within a distance of three hundred (300) feet.
+The previous requirement of twenty percent (20%) ownership and a distance of one hundred forty (140) feet has been deleted.
+Additionally, the threshold for the governing body's affirmative vote to enact the change has been adjusted from three-fourths (3/4) to two-thirds (2/3).

 Statutes affected: Introduced: 15-1-603